BLUEBL0B/Secret-Sing-Box/Docs/README-EN.md

 2) NGINX or HAProxy reverse proxy and website setup on port 443
 3) Cloudflare TLS certificates with auto renewal
 4) Security setup (optional)
-5) Multiplexing to optimise connections
+5) Multiplexing to optimise connections and to solve TLS in TLS problem
 6) Enable BBR
 7) WARP setup
 8) Optional setup of proxy chains of two or more servers